geoboom/leetcode-setup-cpp/README.md

 # LeetCode Problem Setup (C++)

-This is a simple scraping utiltiy that makes a folder for a given LeetCode problem url and copies your C++ `template.cpp` into it, and renames it to `solve.cpp` within the folder.
+This is a simple scraping utiltiy that makes a folder for a given LeetCode problem url (with the problem number), copies your C++ `template.cpp` into it, and renames it to `solve.cpp` within the folder.
 If you don't like my `template.cpp`, feel free to change it to suit your liking.
 Also, PRs to improve my naive bash scripting, scraping code, or anything else are welcome :smile:!

 ## Using other languages